BSides Charm · 2026

 Change one thing

 Same team.
 Same capacity.
-Different prioritization.
+Different simulated closure pattern.

-MTTR rewards recent closures
+MTTR reflects recent closures

 MOVA shows backlog age